Supported file formats

 - .bz2: Bzip2, compressed text or XML

 If you are scheduling your data feed, please ensure that the feed URL directly points to your feed file.
 If it points to your website instead, your item information will be fetched in an HTML format which will result in a feed failure.
-The URL must begin with either http://, https://, ftp:// or sftp://.
-If your file requires a username and password to access, please enter the appropriate login information to allow Google to access your file.
+The URL must begin with http://, https://, ftp:// or sftp://.
+If your file requires a username and password to be accessed, please enter the appropriate login information to allow Google to access your file.